FMCSA guidance on buying and selling MC numbers

 Indeed since 2013, FMCSA does not process "applications for transfer of operating authority, issue transfer approvals, or require the $300 fee formerly associated with such applications," a notice in the Federal Register reads.
 "Under the new transfer recordation process, both transferors and transferees will be asked to provide basic identifying information concerning their business operations, ownership, and control, e.g., name, business form, business address, and name(s) of owner(s) and officers.
 No application form is required, and no transfer fee applies."

-Truck Secure was looking to buy the MC number, but requested the USDOT pin number, FMCSA portal login, a release letter from factoring companies, and other key documents in the sale, but perhaps not exactly the "entire operation," which might include trucks, trailers or other assets owned by the business.
+In the case documented in the story at this link, the Truck Secure company was looking to buy the MC number, but requested the carrier's USDOT PIN number, FMCSA portal login, a release letter from factoring companies, and other key documents in the sale, but perhaps not exactly the "entire operation," which might include trucks, trailers or other assets owned by the business.

-Additionally, Truck Secure did seem to sell the prospect of avoiding FMCSA scrutiny, with a bullet point on its website advertising "less audits" and "a clean safety history, which will not draw unwanted attention from the authorities."
+Additionally, Truck Secure did seem to sell the prospect of avoiding FMCSA scrutiny to potential customers, with a bullet point on its website advertising "less audits" and "a clean safety history, which will not draw unwanted attention from the authorities."

 FMCSA said it didn't have legal authority to regulate business sales, but "when the agency receives reports of people buying or selling 'dormant' or 'clean' registrations for the purpose of evading agency investigations or enforcement, FMCSA will consider whether there are any violations of our regulations."